EOSIO/eos/contracts/eosio.msig/README.md

 Prerequisites:
    - eosio.token contract installed to eosio.token account, eosio.msig contract installed on eosio.msig account which is a privileged account.
-   - account 'treasury' is the issuer of EOS token.
+   - account 'treasury' is the issuer of EOS token.Make sure that treasury has the "eosio.msig@eosio.code" permission.
    - account 'tester' exists.
    - keys to accounts 'treasury' and 'tester' imported into local wallet, the wallet is unlocked.